openbmc/phosphor-power/phosphor-regulators/docs/design.md

 The sensor values for a Rail (such as iout, vout, and temperature) are read using [pmbus_read_sensor](config_file/pmbus_read_sensor.md) actions.

-The first time a sensor value is read, a corresponding Sensor object is created on D-Bus.
-The D-Bus object implements the Sensor.Value and OperationalStatus interfaces.
-On subsequent reads, the existing D-Bus Sensor object is updated with the new sensor value.
+The first time a sensor value is read, a corresponding sensor object is created on D-Bus.
+On subsequent reads, the existing D-Bus sensor object is updated with the new sensor value.

+The D-Bus sensor object implements the following interfaces:
+* xyz.openbmc_project.Sensor.Value
+* xyz.openbmc_project.State.Decorator.OperationalStatus
+* xyz.openbmc_project.State.Decorator.Availability
+* xyz.openbmc_project.Association.Definitions

 An existing D-Bus Sensor object is removed from D-Bus if no corresponding sensor values are read during monitoring.
 This can occur in the following